Skip Navigation

 Step 3: Find Internal Contacts at Those Target Accounts

 Salespeople don’t talk to companies—they talk to humans.
 The best salespeople are the ones who build authentic relationships.
-That’s why locating specific internal contacts within a company is important.
+That’s why locating specific internal contacts or gatekeepers within a company is important.
 Get their names, do your research, and find out who or what you have in common.
 Be genuinely curious about their businesses and help them create value.

 Don’t overlook video’s power to build human relationships while prospecting.
 A 30-second intro video is all you need to build an authentic connection from the very first touch.
 The buyer gets to experience you being “there,” putting you ahead of all the other salespeople that they only know through email sign-offs and LinkedIn profiles.